Takedown (song): Live performances

 Twice debuted the song live during their headlining set at Lollapalooza 2025.
 The performance was accompanied by a drone show that displayed the message "The honmoon is sealed", a reference to Huntrix's mission in KPop Demon Hunters.
+The song was also performed on the North American leg of Twice's This Is For World Tour.

 Lyrics and composition

 Within the plot of KPop Demon Hunters, "Takedown" acts as a diss track written by the main characters against the Saja Boys, an antagonistic demon boy band.
 The soundtrack album's executive music producer Ian Eisendrath, when discussing the song, explained that "[Huntrix are] writing a song that is going to express their rage, their vengeance ...
 The idea of 'Takedown' is this diss track that is going to scare away, intimidate, and drive away the demons."
 The song additionally serves in the film to further the internal struggles of the character Rumi, who is secretly half-demon.
 The song was written and recorded as a standalone record before being incorporated into the film.

 Eisendrath shared that getting a co-sign from real-life K-pop artists Jeongyeon, Jihyo, and Chaeyoung of Twice lent the project "much-needed street cred" among K-pop fans, stating "to have the real thing authenticate it gave me faith in what we were doing – that they were interested, that they were willing."
 The end credits version of "Takedown" by Jeongyeon, Jihyo, and Chaeyoung serves as the centerpiece of their TikTok dance challenge.
 Chaeyoung initially felt the song was too intense for them to pull off but ended up enjoying working on a new style, while Jeongyeon noted that it was a "special experience" as the trio's first song together on their own.